Suryaatejk/JavaScript-Projects/DigitalClock/README.md

 # ⏰ Digital Clock

 This is a **Digital Clock** built using **HTML**, **CSS**, and **JavaScript**.
-It displays the **current time** in hours, minutes, and seconds format, and updates live every second.
+It displays the **current time** in hours, minutes, and seconds format, and updates live every second..

 ## 🛠️ Features
 - Real-time clock display